duartegroup/metallicious/docs/source/installation.rst

 Installation
 ------------

-The easiest way to install _metallicious_ is to use conda enviroment and pip:
+The easiest way to install *metallicious* is to use conda environment:

 conda create --name metallicious conda activate metallicious